The Cayley plane and String bordism: Introduction

 \section{Introduction}

 This paper shows that an affinity between bordism rings and projective spaces extends further than previously known.

-The first manifestation of the affinity is the fact that \emph{real projective bundles generate the unoriented bordism ring $\pi_*\MO$.} In more detail, Thom \cite{thom54} showed that $\pi_*\MO$ is a polynomial ring over $\ZZ/2$ with one generator in each dimension not of the form $2^k-1$.
-Milnor showed that a smooth degree--$(1,1)$ hypersurface $H \into \RP^i \times \RP^j$ can serve as generator if $1<i<j$ and if $\binom{i+j}i$ is not divisible by~$2$ (equivalently, if there are no `carries' when adding $i$ to $j$ in base $2$) \cite[Problem 16-F]{milnor-stasheff74}.
-If $i\le j$ then the projection $H \to \RP^i$ is a fiber bundle with fiber $\RP^{j-1}$ (see \cite[Ch.~4]{hirzebruch-92}).
+The first manifestation of the affinity is the fact that \emph{every positive-dimensional element of the unoriented bordism ring $\pi_*\MO$ is represented by a real projective bundle.} In more detail, Thom \cite{thom54} showed that $\pi_*\MO$ is a polynomial ring over $\ZZ/2$ with one generator in each dimension not of the form $2^k-1$.
+Milnor \cite{milnor-1965} showed that a smooth degree--$(1,1)$ hypersurface $H \into \RP^i \times \RP^j$ can serve as generator if $1<i<j$ and if $\binom{i+j}i$ is not divisible by~$2$ (equivalently, if there are no `carries' when adding $i$ to $j$ in base $2$, see \cite[Probl.~16-F]{milnor-stasheff74}).
+If $i\le j$ then the projection $H \to \RP^i$ is a fiber bundle with fiber $\RP^{j-1}$.
+In fact, Stong \cite[Prop.~8.1]{stong-1973} showed that every positive-dimensional element of $\pi_*\MO$ is represented by an $\RP^2$ bundle.

-The second manifestation of the affinity is the fact that \emph{complex projective bundles generate the oriented bordism ring $\pi_*\MSO$ after inverting~2.} In more detail, $\pi_*\MSO\inv12$ is a polynomial ring over $\ZZ\inv12$ with one generator in each dimension $4k$.
+The second manifestation of the affinity is the fact that \emph{every positive-dimensional element of the oriented bordism ring $\pi_*\MSO$ is represented by a complex projective bundle.} In more detail, $\pi_*\MSO/\mrm{Torsion}$ is a polynomial ring over $\ZZ$ with one generator in each dimension $4k$.
 In each such dimension, a $\ZZ$-linear combination of smooth degree-$(1,1)$ hypersurfaces $H \into \CP^i \times \CP^j$ can serve as generator.
 If $i\le j$ then the projection $H \to \CP^i$ is a fiber bundle with fiber $\CP^{j-1}$.
+Wall \cite{wall-1960} showed that these generators, together with certain of Dold's \cite{dold-1956} generators for $\pi_*\MO$ (all of which are complex projective bundles), generate $\pi_*\MSO$.
+In fact, F\"uhring \cite{fuehring-2008} showed that every positive-dimensional element of $\pi_*\MSO$ is represented by a $\CP^2$ bundle.
 We shall return to this manifestation in more detail in the next section.

-The third manifestation of the affinity is the fact that \emph{quaternionic projective bundles almost generate the spin bordism ring $\pi_*\MSpin$ after inverting~2}.
-In more detail, the forgetful homomorphism $\pi_*\MSpin \to \pi_*\MSO$ becomes an isomorphism after inverting 2; Kreck-Stolz \cite{kreck-stolz-93} showed that an $\HP^2$ bundle can serve as generator in each dimension except 4. ($\HP^2$ is 8-dimensional, after all.)
-In fact, Kreck-Stolz tackled the prime~2 as well and showed that $\HP^2$ bundles generate the kernel of the Atiyah invariant:
+The third manifestation of the affinity is the fact that \emph{almost every element of the spin bordism ring $\pi_*\MSpin$ is represented by a quaternionic projective bundle}---specifically, the set of quaternionic projective bundles with connected structure group is an ideal of $\pi_*\MSpin$ (indeed, for any space $M$, if $F \to E \to B$ is a fiber bundle then so is $F \to E\times M \to B\times M$), and this ideal is precisely the kernel of the Atiyah invariant:

-where $\eta,\omega,\mu$ have degree 1,4,8 respectively.
-In a sense, then, the Atiyah invariant measures the failure of $\HP^2$ bundles to generate the spin bordism ring.
-Kreck-Stolz used this to show that \emph{$\ko$-theory equals spin bordism modulo $\HP^2$ bundles.}